>> RELATED: Hot Head Burritos has big plans — and they involve alcohol

-A Kettering-based restaurant chain scored some national acclaim over the weekend when it was named to Fast Casual’s “Top 100 Movers and Shakers” list.
+The restaurant chain, which opened its first restaurant in Kettering in 2007, scored some national acclaim in May when it was named to Fast Casual’s “Top 100 Movers and Shakers” list.

 Hot Head’s rapid initial growth earned national recognition.
 In December 2011, the chain was named among the “Ones to Watch” by QSR Magazine, which monitors the “quick-service restaurant” category.

-Hot Head now operates more than 70 restaurants in eight states.
-It has been renovating some of its older stores and has added alcoholic beverages, with an emphasis on craft beer and margaritas, at several of its Dayton-area locations.
+Hot Head has been renovating some of its older stores and has added alcoholic beverages, with an emphasis on craft beer and margaritas, at several of its Dayton-area locations.